Theory of superconductor-ferromagnet point contact spectra: the case of strong spin polarization

 Furthermore, we use $E_2,\ E_3<0$ here, i.e. both the FM-bands have a larger Fermi-surface than the SC.
 As we will see later on, this Fermi surface geometry and the scattering constraints it implies can have an important effect on the shape of the spectra, and in particular on features which are related to the spin-mixing effect.

 The main result of considering a variation of the potential shape is however, that it has a tremendous effect on the spin-mixing angle, as clearly seen in Fig.~\ref{fig9} b.
 Its magnitude can exceed for a smooth potential that for a box potential of similar transmission easily by a factor of 3-4 or more.
 This is sufficient to observe some exotic features related to this effect in the Andreev spectra of point contacts, as discussed in the next section.
-The physical reason for this is that, unlike in the box potential case, electrons with opposite spins acquire a phase difference while they are still propagating, which implies that a larger mixing phase is not inevitably tied to a strongly reduced transmission.
+The physical reason for this is that, unlike in the box potential case, electrons with opposite spin acquire a phase difference while they are still propagating, which implies that a larger mixing phase is not inevitably tied to a strongly reduced transmission.
 This can be best seen in the WKB limit, where the mixing angle is exclusively given by this dephasing:

-Here $p_{\u,\d}=\sqrt{2m (E_F-U_{\pm})}$ and $z_{\u,\d}$ are the classical return points for the respective spin bands (see Fig.~\ref{fig3} for the notation).
-In the intermediate case that we consider here both the different wavevector mismatches and the dephasing of propagating modes will add to the mixing effect.
-Note that only the shape on the SC side of the interface matters for boosting the spin-mixing angle $\vartheta $.
+Here $p_{\u,\d}=\sqrt{2m (E_F-U_{\pm})}$ and $z_{\u,\d}$ are the classical return points for the respective spin band (see Fig.~\ref{fig3} for the notation).
+In the intermediate case, that we consider here both the different wavevector mismatches and the dephasing of propagating modes will add to the mixing effect.

 The discussion in terms of scattering matrix parameters presented here is flexible enough to be extended, e.g. to other Fermi surface geometries, or adiabatic variation of the interface magnetization.
 Furthermore, instead of insulating interfaces one could consider interfaces where one or even both channels are conducting.
 The latter case has been considered by B{\'e}ri \emph{et al}.\cite{beri09}